nanoporetech/modkit/book/src/advanced_usage.md

           Input BAM, should be sorted and have associated index available.

   <OUT_BED>
           Output file (or directory with --bedgraph option) to write results into.
+Specify "-" or "stdout" to direct output to stdout.

 Options:
       --log-filepath <LOG_FILEPATH>